 What gets me excited and satisfied is when I can clearly see that students "get" the idea, concept or mini lesson presented.
-It makes for a great experience and worth repeating.
-Which gives students opportunities for practice and more practice.
+It makes for a fulfilling experience which gives students opportunities for more practice.

 My specialty is writing, but reading and writing go hand in hand.
 Reading informs writing and we usually have a response or a reaction to what we read, so that is how writing "happens."
 Writing is thinking first and foremost.
 Writing is verbalizing or articulating how we think and feel toward a certain topic, condition, experience, ideology, or a person.
 I LOVE to see how people think and how they express what they believe.
 Writing reflects a person's most sacred property: their conscience, their personhood, their soul.
 Writing is a language art, a craft and it is also an art form.